Let’s play a game. It’s a game about your phone number.

 Let me explain a bit.

 This is one of the most common misconceptions we hear when we’re talking to potential call tracking customers.
 They are concerned that they will need to change their entire PBX system.
-Also, they worry that they will be forced to reconfigure their IVR system, change their phone tree, and even modify voicemails.
+Also, they worry that it will force them to reconfigure their IVR system, change their phone tree, and even change voicemails.
 They’re even worried they’ll have to change their phone numbers.

 We will take each concern one-by-one.